-London is a mecca for vintage enthusiasts in search of unique vintage collectables.
-It is famous for its vintage shops and flea markets – most of all the famous Brick Lane market in East London.
+London is a mecca for vintage enthusiasts in search of unique vintage collectibles.
+It is famous for its vintage shops and flea markets, and most of all the famous Brick Lane market in East London.

 London’s Brick Lane is not just a regular flea market and it is more than just one street.
 It is a network of covered markets and streets, that make up the bustling and vibrant atmosphere of Brick Lane.
-Visiting Brick Lane flea market means delving deep into East London‘s lifestyle: Jewish bagel shops, Bangladeshi curry houses, Indian sari silks – and Cockneys crying out their wares.
+Visiting Brick Lane Market means delving deep into East London‘s lifestyle.
+From Jewish bagel shops and Bangladeshi curry houses to Indian sari silks, and Cockneys crying out their wares.
 That is why Brick Lane keeps attracting young Londoners and tourists alike.

 But let’s not get ahead of ourselves.
 Are you ready to dive into one of London‘s most famous flea markets?
 Click on the chapters below to learn everything you need to know about London‘s Brick Lane flea market or click on the map to see Brick Lane’s location and read our review in a nutshell on Fleamapket:

 The Brick Lane flea market is not simply a street filled with market booths and loud merchants.
 It is a complex, intricate network of five markets all connected together and known as The Truman Markets.
 These markets are located within the confines of the historic 11-acre Old Truman Brewery, at the northern end of Brick Lane.
 They’re known as The Sunday UpMarket, the Vintage Market, the Backyard Market, the Tea Rooms and the Boiler House Food Hall.